NoahMSchool/SwiftPlanets/WRITEUP.md

 I have selected a few educational tools that aimed to create an interactive way to learn something.
 I tried out these tools and noted down the parts that I liked and disliked about them.

-##### Game 1: Graph Online**
+##### Project 1: Graph Online**

 This is a graphing simulator I found online.
 It lets you create a graph manually

-I thought it was frustrating making a graph manually and thought it would be especially not useful if this was your first time encountering a graph you may not know what graph to make
+I thought it was frustrating making a graph manually and thought it would be especially not useful if this was your first time encountering a graph you may not know what graph to make.
+I found the options overwhelming and did not focus on anything specific.
+I thought It was more suitable for people more experienced with the basics.
+I want my project to be accessable to people who do not know what a graph is.

 ##### Game 2: